-Functional testing to find out how certain parts of the brain, head and neck are working.
-These tests are chosen based on your symptoms and where the skull base tumor is.
+Functional testing shows how certain parts of the brain, head and neck are working.
+These tests are chosen based on your symptoms and the tumor’s location in the skull base.
 They may include:

-- Hearing test: audiogram, auditory brainstem response (ABR)
+- Hearing tests: audiogram, auditory brainstem response (ABR)

 - Balance tests (videonystagmography, rotary chair testing)